Drinking alcohol

 Drugs and diabetes

-You're advised not to use recreational drugs at all.
+You're advised not to use drugs at all.
 If you do use them, speak to your diabetes team about the best ways to stay safe and manage your diabetes.

 Drugs also affect your blood glucose levels.
 Their effect on you might mean you're not able to manage your blood glucose as normal.

-If drugs make you feel spaced out or lose track of time, you might forget to take your insulin.
-Some drugs make you lose your appetite and move around more, which can lead to a hypo.
-Others slow you down and can make you eat more or feel really low the next day, so you might not manage your blood glucose as well.
+Others slow you down and can make you eat more or feel really low the next day.
+You might not be able to manage your blood glucose as well.

 Make sure someone you're with knows: